PaperDataShare/HArch/README.md

-This folder contains the supplemental materials of our ICSE2023 paper: Identifying History-based Architecture Hotspots
+Supplemental materials of our ICSE2023 paper: Identifying History-based Architecture Hotspots

-tool: the detection tool of architecture hotspots

-*_git.log: a project's revision history.

 Source code: All the source code can be downloaded from GitHub:
 Accumulo: https://github.com/apache/accumulo/   Release 1.9.3